AdobeDocs/campaign-classic.en/help/rn/using/latest-release.md

 >[!AVAILABILITY]
 >
->A specific Campaign v7.3.2.IMS patch upgrade is available for this version.
+>A specific Campaign v7.3.2.IMS patch upgrade is available for this version - if no other patch has been applied to your environment.
 It brings [Adobe Identity Management System (IMS) security updates coming with v7.3.5](#release-7-3-5-security) to existing v7.3.3 environments.

 _November 21, 2022_